Skip to main content

 ServiceContainer namePurpose

-postgresphobos-dbA database for the Phobos API
+postgresphobos-dbDatabase for the Phobos API

-kc_postgreskeycloak-dbA database for Keycloak IDP
+kc_postgreskeycloak-dbDatabase for Keycloak IDP

-uiphobos-uiThe Phobos UI
+phobosphobosUnified Phobos API + UI

 not for production use!